lemuriad/tupl/readme.md

 See [layout](#layout).

 This `tupl` type is a regular type, both copyable and comparable, because
-all fields are regular, or arrays of regular, type.
+all its fields are regular, or arrays of regular, types.

 Unlike `std::tuple`, only same `tupl` types are copyable and comparable: